interomap/interomap-dist/README.md

 ### Steps

-1. Click on one of the first questions of your survey.
+1. Click on one of the first questions of your survey (e.g., the welcome page).
 On the left, at the bottom of the _Edit question_ panel, click on **JavaScript**.
+Please don't insert this code in a question/block that redirects participants to one or other branch.

 ![Qualtrics - JavaScript](images/getting_started_qualtrics_7.png)